groonga/groonga/doc/source/reference/commands/column_create.rst

 If you specify multiple columns to the ``source`` parameter, separate columns with ``,`` (comma) such as ``_key,roles``.

+``path``
+""""""""

+.. versionadded:: 10.0.7

+Specifies a path for storing a column.

+This option is useful if you want to store a column that you often use to fast storage (e.g. SSD) and store it that you don't often use to slow storage (e.g. HDD).

+You can use a relative path or an absolute path in this option.
+If you specify a relative path, it is resolved from the current directory for the ``groonga`` process.

+The default value is none.

 Return value
 ------------